dfddmFunction dfddm() evaluates the density function (or

 any non-negative integer; the default value for this parameter when

-To use this method, set switch_mech = "terms_large"
+To use this method, set switch_mech = "terms_large".
+The

 user may wish to specify a particular threshold (measured in the